-(6) A discussion of demand-side programs, including existing company-sponsored and government-sponsored or mandated energy efficiency or load management programs available in the utility’s service area and the estimated impact of those programs on the utility’s historical and forecasted peak demand and energy.

-The information listed above in subdivision (a)(1) through subdivision (a)(4) and in subdivision (a)(6) shall also be provided for each year of the planning period.

-(b) An electric utility shall consider alternative methods of meeting future demand for electric service.
-A utility must consider a demand-side resource, including innovative rate design, as a source of new supply in meeting future electric service requirements.
-The utility shall consider a comprehensive array of demand-side measures that provide an opportunity for all ratepayers to participate in DSM, including low-income residential ratepayers.
-For a utility-sponsored program identified as a potential demand-side resource, the utility’s IRP shall, at a minimum, include the following:

-(1) A description of the demand-side program considered.

-(2) The avoided cost projection on an annual basis for the forecast period that accounts for avoided generation, transmission, and distribution system costs.
-The avoided cost calculation must reflect timing factors specific to resources under consideration such as project life and seasonal operation.

-(3) The customer class or end-use, or both, affected by the program.

-(4) A participant bill impact projection and participation incentive to be provided in the program.

-(5) A projection of the program costs to be borne by the participant.

-(6) Estimated energy (kWh) and demand (kW) savings per participant for each program.

-(7) The estimated program penetration rate and the basis of the estimate.

-(8) The estimated impact of a DSM program on the utility’s load, generating capacity, and transmission and distribution requirements.

-(c) A utility shall consider a range of supply-side resources including cogeneration and non-utility generation as alternatives in meeting future electric service requirements.
-This range shall include commercially available resources or resources the director may request as part of a contemporary issues technical conference.
-The utility’s IRP shall include, at a minimum, the following:

-(1) Identify and describe the resource considered, including the following:

-(A) Size (MW).

-(B) Utilized technology and fuel type.

-(C) Additional transmission facilities necessitated by the resource.

-(2) A discussion of the utility’s effort to coordinate planning, construction, and operation of the supply-side resource with other utilities to reduce cost.

-(d) A utility shall consider new or upgraded transmission facilities as a resource in meeting future electric service requirements, including new projects, efficiency improvements, and

-smart grid resources.
-The IRP shall, at a minimum, include the following:

-(1) A description of the timing and types of expansion and alternative options considered.

-(2) The approximate cost of expected expansion and alteration of the transmission network.

-(3) A description of how the IRP accounts for the value of new or upgraded transmission facilities for the purposes of increasing needed power transfer capability and increasing the utilization of cost effective resources that are geographically constrained.

-(4) A description of how:

-(A) IRP data and information are used in the planning and implementation processes of the RTO of which the utility is a member; and

-(B) RTO planning and implementation processes are used in and affect the IRP.
+(6) A discussion of DSM programs and their estimated impact on the utility’s historical and forecasted peak demand and energy.

+The information listed above in subdivision (a)(1) through subdivision (a)(4) and in subdivision (a)(6) shall be provided for each year of the future planning period.

+(b) In describing possible alternative methods of meeting future demand for electric service, a utility must analyze the following resources as alternatives in meeting future electric service requirements:

+(1) Innovative rate design as a resource in meeting future electric service requirements.

+(2) Demand-side resources, including:

+Demand response programs, and

+Energy efficiency programs.

+For a demand-side resource identified in the IRP, the utility shall, include the following:

+(A) A description of the program considered.

+(B) The avoided cost projection on an annual basis for the forecast period that accounts for avoided generation, transmission, and distribution system costs.
+The avoided cost calculation must reflect timing factors specific to programs under consideration such as project life and seasonal operation.

+(C) The customer class or end-use, or both, affected by the program.

+(D) A participant bill impact projection and participation incentive to be provided in the program.

+(E) A projection of the program costs to be borne by the participant.

+(F) Estimated annual and lifetime energy (kWh) and demand (kW) savings per participant for each program.

+(G) The estimated program penetration rate and the basis of the estimate.

+(H) The estimated impact of a DSM program on the utility’s load, generating capacity, and transmission and distribution requirements.

+(I) whether the program provides an opportunity for all ratepayers to participate, including low-income residential ratepayers.

+(3) Supply-side resources, including:

+cogeneration;

+non-utility generation;

+commercially available resources; and

+wholesale power purchases.

+For potential supply-side resources, the utility shall include the following:

+(A) Identification and description of the supply-side resource considered, including:

+(i) Size (MW).

+(ii) Utilized technology and fuel type.

+(iii) Additional transmission facilities necessitated by the resource.

+(B) A discussion of the utility’s effort to coordinate planning, construction, and operation of the supply-side resource with other utilities to reduce cost.

+(4) transmission facilities as a resource including:

+new projects;

+upgrades to transmission facilities;

+efficiency improvements; and

+smart grid technology.

+In analyzing transmission resources, the utility shall include the following:

+(A) A description of the timing, types of expansion, and alternative options considered.

+(B) The approximate cost of expected expansion and alteration of the transmission network.

+(C) A description of how the IRP accounts for the value of new or upgraded transmission facilities increasing power transfer capability, thereby increasing the utilization of geographically constrained cost effective resources.

+(D) A description of how:

+(i) IRP data and information affect the planning and implementation processes of the RTO of which the utility is a member; and

+(ii) RTO planning and implementation processes affect the IRP.
 (Indiana Utility Regulatory Commission; 170 IAC 4-7-6; filed Aug 31, 1995, 9:00 a.m.: 19 IR 22; readopted filed Jul 11, 2001, 4:30 p.m.: 24 IR 4233; readopted filed Apr 24, 2007, 8:21 a.m.: 20070509-IR-170070147RFA)